 Q: Who or what is your greatest inspiration to do the work that you do?

 Wow, I have so many inspirations that I cannot fully answer this question in the allotted time or space.
 Always and forever, Rev. Dr. Martin Luther King, Jr. is one of my guiding inspirations.
 I should also note that one of Tri-Valley CAREs early events involved a showing of Dr. Helen Caldicott’s video “If You Love This Planet.”
 Very inspiring!
 I am also inspired by all of my colleagues who work so hard and so creatively every day to change U.S. policy and create the foundation for a world without nuclear weapons.
 We are a team, and that inspires me every day.
 Finally, I remain inspired by a “meme” from way back in the day that envisioned grandchildren asking us, “Grandma, why did they used to have nuclear weapons?”
 This reminds me that nuclear weapons are crazy and irrational, and “Why?” is the logical question.

-For more information about the awards reception, where we will also honor Kelly Campbell and Regna Merritt, Oregon PSR chapter leaders; the Sunrise Movement; and Dr. Helen Caldicott, recipient of PSR’s distinguished Lifetime Achievement Award, visit psr.org/visionaryleaders.
+Read our interviews with our other Visionary Leaders Awardees Kelly Campbell and Regna Merritt, Oregon PSR chapter leaders; the Sunrise Movement; and Dr. Helen Caldicott, recipient of PSR’s distinguished Lifetime Achievement Award.